uc-cdis/metadata-service/docs/metadata_adapters.md

 ## Adapter Configuration

-The ```adapter_commons``` section of the configuration file is used to define where the aggregate metadata service pull data from.
+The ```adapter_commons``` section of the configuration file is used to define where the aggregate metadata service will pull data from.
-There can be any of adapters, in fact a single Gen3 commons can be queried more that once by defining different adapter setting.
+There can be any of adapters, in fact a single Gen3 commons can be queried more than once by defining different adapter setting.

 ```json
 {